Become a Certified Toilet Training Specialist — Helping Hands Therapy Services™

 Outcome: CTTS Certificate + credential + digital badge + IAOTH listing

 I already purchased the $497 CEU course.
-What does this mean for me?
+Can I still upgrade?

 How do the AOTA CEUs work?